jarokaz/triton-on-gke-sandbox/README.md

 ### Run environment provisioning job

-Environment provisioning is done using Cloud Build job that runs Terraform scripts and environment setup steps.
+Environment provisioning is done using a Cloud Build job that runs Terraform scripts and environment setup steps.
 The Terraform configuration supports a number of configurable inputs.
 Refer to the `/env-setup/variables.tf` for the full list and the default settings.
 You need to set a small set of the required parameters.
 Set the below environment variables to reflect your environment.

 - `PROJECT_ID` - your project ID
 - `REGION` - the region for a GKE cluster network